Raft Guide Program & Intensive Training 2020

 |NOTE: REO training program and the REO Resort are smoke-free, including vaping.

 Applicants must meet this requirement to be accepted into the program.

-Details of Volunteer Apprenticeship ComponentCanadians and international travellers with a Canadian working holiday visa will need to arrive at REO by May 1, 2019 (plus or minus one week depending on logistics).
-You will be scheduled for 32 days of volunteer time over the 2 month training period (average of 16 days per month).
+Details of Volunteer Apprenticeship ComponentCanadians and international travellers with a Canadian working holiday visa will need to arrive at REO by April 30, 2020 (plus or minus one week depending on logistics).
+Your apprenticeship will run from May 1 to June 30 and will include a volunteer component to offset your training and living allowance costs (meals, lodging, WIFI, resort amenities, etc) You will be scheduled for 30 days of volunteer time over the 2 month training period.

 Volunteer days per week will vary depending on the training schedule.
-In general, trainees will volunteer 4.5 days per week at specific duties that match your skills and our needs.
-On average, you will get 1.5 days of river time per week (1 day of intensive guide training + one river familiarization trip).
+In general, trainees will volunteer 4 days per week at specific duties that match your skills and our needs.
+On average, you will get 2 days of intensive and self-directed training time per week on average.
+Self-directed includes river familiarization trips.
 This leaves 1 day off per week to relax & enjoy our unique river's edge setting.
 Only four positions are open for guide trainees with skills and experience in:

 - Construction (carpentry, plumbing, general building) and resort maintenance (buildings, vehicles, power systems, etc)